p3t3r67x0/purple_jo/tools/README.md

 **Service Units:** example systemd service and environment files live under `deploy/systemd/` for the RabbitMQ-backed workers (`crawl_urls_postgres`, `extract_domains`, `extract_geoip`, `extract_header`, `extract_whois`, `ssl_cert_scanner`).
 Copy the `.env.example` file, fill in credentials, and install the corresponding `.service` unit to run a microservice continuously.
 Each service also has a companion `*-publisher.service` for queue seeding; the shared env files provide `PUBLISHER_*` knobs for worker-count, batch size, and purge behaviour.

+## Microservice Workflow

+The crawling, enrichment, and extraction tools now follow a common pattern:

+1. **Publish pending work** – use `python tools/<name>.py publish ...` to batch-select items from PostgreSQL and enqueue JSON jobs onto RabbitMQ (STOP sentinels are appended automatically).
+2. **Serve work** – run `python tools/<name>.py serve ...` (or enable the corresponding systemd worker unit) to spin up one or more processes that consume from the queue.

+Each `publish` command accepts `--worker-count` (STOP signals), `--batch-size`, and `--purge-queue/--no-purge-queue`.
+Each `serve` command exposes tuning flags for concurrency, prefetch, and per-service options (timeouts, schemes, log verbosity, etc.).

 **Database Requirements:**
 - PostgreSQL 12+ with async support via asyncpg driver
 - Database schema initialized via Alembic migrations (`alembic upgrade head`)